Protecting an Estate Beneficiary with Addiction Issues- 7 Tips

 An incentive trust ties distributions to measurable milestones.
 Common conditions include:

-• A negative drug test within 30 days of the distribution
+• A negative drug test within 30 days of the distribution.

-• Completion of an inpatient or outpatient treatment program
+• Completion of an inpatient or outpatient treatment program.

-• Continuous sobriety verified by a treatment provider
+• Continuous sobriety verified by a treatment provider.

-• Active participation in a recovery program such as AA or NA
+• Active participation in a recovery program such as AA or NA.

 Incentive trusts reward progress.
-They also give the beneficiary a clear path back to full access after recovery.
+They also give the beneficiary a clear path back to full access after sustained recovery.

 Seven Real-World Case Examples